doonay21/Peridot/README.md

 Peridot
 =======

-Peridot is esoteric programming language based on Brainfuck and fully compatible with it.
+The Peridot programing language is an esoteric programming language based on Brainfuck and fully compatible with it.
+It was designed to extend the functionality